5 Lesser-Known Civil Rights Sites to Visit in JXN MS

 In post-war 1947 Jackson, the Farish Street District boomed with African American families sharing their culture, prosperity, and independence.

-A place of their own, residents founds a comfortable and welcoming life here among Black-owned businesses and community fellowship.
+A place of their own, residents found a comfortable and welcoming life here among Black-owned businesses and community fellowship.

 Sadly, like many promises, much of Farish Street and the surrounding buildings sit more silently today.
 A historic district, the nine blocks of Farish Street bear commemorative markers celebrating the district’s glory days.
-Visitors can still see the Alamo Theater and Trumpet Records—two much-loved institutions in the bygone community that’s slowly, steadily, mounting its comeback.
+Visitors can still see the Alamo Theater and the Trumpet Records Blues Trail marker—two much-loved institutions in the bygone community that’s slowly, steadily, mounting its comeback.

 Big Apple Inn